-With a growing family of five, Hayley Pannekoecke and her husband, James, knew they were rapidly running out of space in their 1973 brick house on Australia's Victorian coast.
+With a growing family of five, Hayley Pannekoecke and her husband James knew they were rapidly running out of space in their 1973 brick house on Australia's Victorian coast.
 With three children—Chloe, 10; Baye, 7; and Floyd, 6—and a dog, the home the family shared was no longer cutting it.
-But instead of packing up and moving, the creative couple went another route—a complete gut renovation and an addition to transform the original space into a four-bedroom, three-bathroom family home with three separate lounge areas and a huge loft space to accommodate visiting guests.
+But instead of packing up and moving, the creative couple went another route—a complete gut-renovation and addition to transform the original space into a four bedroom, three bathroom family home with three separate lounge areas and a huge loft space to accommodate visiting guests.

-"With three children, we wanted to create spaces that could grow with our changing needs as a family," says Pannekoecke.
-"We left a lot of spaces open for the kids to be able to work in different ways for play, study, and socializing as they grow.
+"With 3 children we wanted to create spaces that could grow with our changing needs as a family," says Pannekoecke.
+"We left a lot of spaces open for the kids to be able to work in different ways for play, study, socializing as they grow.
 We have open spaces but also more intimate spaces for quiet time and time as a family."

-One of the spaces where the family congregates is the large living room.
-"With the large double-sided open fireplace, this is a great place to congregate at night, watch some television together, and just hang out.
+One of the spaces where the family congregates in is the large living room.
+"With the large double-sided open fireplace, this is a great place to congregate of a night, watch some television together and just hang out.
 We wanted this space to be big and have enough seating and beanbags to fit a couple of families.
-We have a large, super-close family that we love having over, and we spend lots of time together."
+We have a large super close family that we love having over and we spend lots of time together."

-At the other end of the kitchen is a butler's pantry, which also doubles as the laundry room.
+At the other end of the kitchen is a butler's pantry which also doubles as the laundry.
 "I call this the engine room of the house.
-It's where I get shit done.
-Excuse the French.
-I designed it this way to be able to cook dinner while throwing on a load of washing, and helping the kids with their homework at the kitchen bench, while also folding washing and unpacking the dishwasher."
+I designed it this way to be able to cook dinner while throwing on a load of washing, and helping the kids with their homework at the kitchen bench, while also folding, washing, and unpacking the dishwasher."

-The attic is a departure from the colorful house: "Unlike the rest of the home, this space is entirely white and a blank canvas," says Pannekoecke.
-"We have a lot of family and friends in Melbourne—a 1.5-hour drive—and we wanted to have a space where they could stay when they visit.
+The attic is a departure from the colorful house: "Unlike the rest of the home this space is entirely white and a blank canvas," says Pannekoecke.
+"We have a lot of family and friends in Melbourne—a 1.5 hours drive—and we wanted to have a space where they could stay when they visit.
 It’s too far to drive home after a long lunch and a few bottles of red wine."

-In the master bedroom, the textures and colors come together to create ultimate comfort.
-"In this room, I wanted to have a feminine feel to it with draping pink linen curtains, French gold tapware in our adjoining open-plan bathroom, pastel pink floor tiles, and honey-colored timber joinery."
+In the primary bedroom, the textures and colors come together to create ultimate comfort: "In this room, I wanted to have a really feminine feel to it with draping pink linen curtains, French gold tapware in our adjoining open plan bathroom, pastel pink floor tiles, honey-colored timber joinery."

-"I wanted a good splash of pink through the house mixed with honey-colored American oak timber joinery and French oak floors," says Pannekoecke.
-"We chose some big statement floors, colored walls, concrete walls and surfaces, and big glass windows, and we threw it all in together.
-The rest fell into place."
+"I wanted a good splash of pink through the house mixed back with honey-colored American oak timber joinery and French oak floors," says Pannekoecke.
+"We chose some big statement patterned floors, colored walls, concrete walls and surfaces and big glass windows, and we threw it all in together.
+The rest fell into place around this."

-Each of the bathrooms in the house has its own unique style, with the exception of one common thread: concrete vanity bench tops handmade by James.
-Each of the bathrooms features unique tiles, from hexagonal to geometric to smaller mosaic tiles like in this navy blue bathroom.
+Each of the bathrooms in the house has its own unique style, with the exception of one common thread: concrete vanity bench tops handmade by Pannekoecke's husband, James.
+Each of the bathrooms feature unique tiles, from hexagonal to geometric to smaller mosaic tiles like in this navy blue bathroom.

-With a strong creative vision and a lot of handiwork, the creative couple was able to turn an average house into a beautiful statement home built around the idea of family and togetherness.
-Every design decision was made not only based on aesthetics, but it was also based on a specific vision and lifestyle.
+With a strong creative vision and a lot of handy work, the creative couple was able to turn an average house into a beautiful statement home built around the idea of family and togetherness.
+Every design decision was made not only based on aesthetics but more importantly around a specific vision and lifestyle.
 The result: a unique, free-flowing space we'd all want to move into.